Chattanooga campaign: Missionary Ridge

+The final flag bearer referenced in the passage above was actually Arthur MacArthur Jr, father of Douglas Macarthur, his actions to pick up the flag and advance earned him a Medal of Honor.
 Grant was initially furious that his orders to advance only as far as the rifle pits had not been followed and threatened his subordinates from the Army of the Cumberland if the assault failed.
 But it succeeded.
 By 4:30 p.m. the center of Bragg's line had broken completely and fled in panic, requiring the abandonment of Missionary Ridge and a headlong retreat eastward to South Chickamauga Creek.
 The exception to the panicked flight was Hardee's command on the Confederate right, facing Sherman.
 Cleburne's division, augmented by two other brigades, formed the rearguard of Bragg's army as it retreated eastward.